Proposify logo Proposify logo

 Time and Materials

-A time and materials contract is one in which you pay the customer a fixed time fee (such as an hourly rate) along with the cost of the material used to complete the job.
+A time and materials contract is one in which the customer pays an agreed hourly or daily rate for the time spent on the work, along with the cost of the materials used.

 Time and materials contracts may be appropriate for small or large jobs, but they are generally used for large jobs that have an uncertain scope and/or duration.